sashuu69/iot-water-level-indicator/README.md

 1. one pump for all action; tank, sprinkler for farm and garden.
 2. valve locking system (One valve at a time).
-3. Use of moisure sensor for garden.
+3. Use of moisture sensor for garden.
 4. Time based watering for farm.
-5. Need info on display, Android app and Web app.
+5. Need info on display, Android app.

 The following image is the prototype of the project.